taogaede/textbook-tutor/README.md

 - `2`: possibly not valuable (indicated by silver circle)
 - `1`: probably not valuable (no indicator)

-The UI uses these ratings to help identify which concept cards may need review or refresh.
+These ratings help to identify which concept cards may need review or refresh (regeneration).

 **Note:** "well-formed" is the label for highest quality, rather than "valuable" because